PhysiCell-Tools/python-loader/man/TUTORIAL_julia.md

 pcdl_make_ome_tiff('output/')
 ```

-### Load jpeg and ometiff files into a julia data structures
+### Load jpeg, png, tiff, and ometiff files into a julia data structures

 We will use the [Images](https://github.com/JuliaImages/Images.jl) library and it's [OMETIFF](https://github.com/tlnagy/OMETIFF.jl) extension,
 to load jpeg, png, tiff, and ome.tiff files